• Home

 USS Intrepid Museum – Manhattan

 The USS Intrepid is a World War II aircraft carrier docked right here at Pier 86 in Manhattan.
-The USS Intrepid is a National Historic Landmark and helps make up the Intrepid Sea, Air, & Space Museum—a maritime history museum and collection of museum ships.
+The USS Intrepid is a National Historic Landmark and the centerpiece of the Intrepid Sea, Air, & Space Museum—a maritime history museum and collection of museum ships.
 (You can also check out the Space Shuttle Enterprise if that interests you too.)

 The USS Intrepid was commissioned in 1943 and spent a good amount of time fighting in the Pacific Theater.
 During the Intrepid’s active years it was torpedoed once and hit by Japanese kamikaze planes on four separate occasions.

-The Intrepid Sea, Air, & Space Museum is included in the New York CityPASS, a time- and money-saving booklet that gets you into the city’s top sites at a huge discount.
-(Plus you often get to skip the long lines!)
-I use CityPASSes wherever they’re available and I love them.
-Planning to see more than just the WWII sites in New York City?
-See if the New York CityPASS is right for you and your trip in that link.
+The Intrepid Sea, Air, & Space Museum is included in the New York GoCity Pass–a VIP sightseeing pass that gets you into the top attractions here at a huge discount.
+Check out all the attractions it covers and see if the New York GoCity pass is right for you in that link.

 Museum of Jewish Heritage – Manhattan